 Play begins once everyone seeds their investigation!

 Each player has two actions they can do on their turn: Investigating and Guessing.
 Investigating is just like seeding: the player holds two cards from their hand up to the suspect to see if they are leads or dead ends.
-Depending on what they are, the player puts the cards on the appropriate side of their player board like in the picture above.
+Depending on what they are, the player puts the cards on the appropriate side of their player board as in the picture below.

 The other action the player can do is to guess the suspect.
 They can guess the gang, the time, or both.
 If their guess is correct, the player picks up tokens from the beginning of Furriarty’s trail: one if they correctly guessed the gang OR time, two if they guessed both.
 The player then discards the suspect and all clue cards (leads or dead ends) and draws a new suspect.
 They then seed the investigation like normal and continue with their turn.
 If the player tries to guess both and is wrong in either, they cannot take any tokens.
 The suspect remains, and they cannot draw cards at the end of their turn.

 After the player’s turn, they pass two clue cards to the player to the left.
 If they did not guess or successfully guessed their suspect, they draw two cards.

 Each round after each player has gone once Furriarty moves one token closer to the end of the trail.
 Players flip the token Furriarty passes so everyone can see the number on it.
 If Furriarty is already past the last token and moves again, he escapes!

 The game ends when either an inspector catches up to Furriarty because enough suspects were caught and tokens retrieved, or when Furriarty escapes.
 In either case, the winner is the player with the most victory points from tokens.
 The winner gets the Scotland Pound Chief Inspector token if Furriarty was caught, but if Furriarty escapes, the winner merely receives the Chief Litter Box Inspector token.